Glivenko-Cantelli classes and NIP formulas: Types and measures

 In the next lemma we give a new characterization of $NIP$ for formulas.
-Later we will even provide a generalization of it.
-(Cf. Corollary~\ref{Key lemma 2} below.)
 First, we need some definitions.
-(Note the distinct in form between the two definitions below.
-In fact, the part (i) of Definition~\ref{semi-NIP} coresponds to $NIP$ in {\em classical} logic and the part (ii) corresponds to $NIP$ in {\em continuous} logic.)
+(Note the distinction in form between the two definitions below.
+In fact, the part (i) of Definition~\ref{semi-NIP} corresponds to $NIP$ in {\em classical} logic and the part (ii) corresponds to $NIP$ in {\em continuous} logic.)

 \begin{Definition} {\em Let $X$ be a set and $(f_i)$ a sequence of $[0,1]$-valued functions on $X$.